 1) The Markthal (Market Hall)

-The Market Hall is a sustainable combination of market selling food, restaurants, apartments, parking, public transportation, all integrated to enhance the synergistic possibilities of the different functions all under one roof, literally.
+The Market Hall in Rotterdam is a sustainable combination of market selling food, restaurants, apartments, parking, public transportation, all integrated to enhance the synergistic possibilities of the different functions all under one roof, literally.
 It also has the world’s largest art work on the ceiling.
 Its bright colours cover an area of 11,000 m2, resulting in this creation now being known as Rotterdam’s very own Sistine Chapel.
 The CNN quoted Markthal to be 10 best eye popping buildings to see in 2014.

-2) The Dakpark
+2) The Dakpark in Rotterdam

 Dakpark is a public garden on the roof of a shopping centre which supports businesses, restaurant and parking space.
 With ample biodiversity on the top like indigenous trees, the park is accessed by a wide stairway, with a waterfall in the middle.
 The local community also attends to a compost plant in the vicinity of park.